 Now that you have the URL the steps are identical to that of getting data from a SharePoint folder, including Get Data > From SharePoint folder (yup, even when you're using OneDrive).

-Now that you know how to get files and folders into Power Query and Power BI it's time to start analyzing your imports.
+Now that you know how to get files and folders into Power Query and Power BI it's time to automate the process.
+Learn how ExtendInsights can automate your reporting.